Parents sometimes ask me, is the ___ training session mandatory? (They probably think it’s a yes or no question.)

 But is a particular training session mandatory?
 I say no. A training isn’t mandatory just like your “mandatory” meeting at work isn’t really mandatory.
 You could come up with a dozen reasons that you would miss a “mandatory” work meeting (health issue, family emergency, overslept, flight canceled, CEO called, etc. – some voluntary and others not).
 So purely from a semantics standpoint, very few things in life are mandatory.
 That doesn’t mean that they are less important.
 And that doesn’t mean there aren’t consequences.

 Shifting the paradigm.
 For the leadership team, knowing that the meeting wasn’t mandatory totally changed their mindset.
 They actually had to prepare!
 If the meetings weren’t efficient, interesting, and worthwhile for members, nobody would come!
-We wanted people to leave our meetings buzzing with excitement and for those that couldn’t attend to feel like they had missed out.
-Attendance quickly doubled and eventually reached the point where it was near 100%.
+We wanted members to leave our meetings buzzing with excitement and for those that couldn’t attend to feel like they had missed out.
+It worked.
+Attendance quickly doubled and soon reached the point where it was consistently near 100%.

 I’ve seen the same result as a manager at P&G, a project team leader, and a soccer coach.
 When we stop thinking attendance is mandatory, we start working harder to make attendance worthwhile.